 Child care costs for dependent children may be considered in some cases.
 Please contact the Financial Aid and Scholarship Office for more details.

 Budgets may be adjusted for unusual expenses (e.g. high expense programs such as Physical Therapy and Dental Hygiene, dependent child care, etc.).
 Costs for study abroad may also be considered if the program has been approved for credit at EWU.
 Documentation must be provided for all budget adjustments.

 For current tuition rates, fees, and refund schedules, visit Student Financial Services.

 Net Price Calculator

 The EWU Net Price Calculator provides estimated net price information (estimated cost of attendance minus estimated grant and scholarship aid) to prospective students based on what similar students paid in a previous year.
-These calculations reflect awards for the current academic year and will be updated shortly for 2019-20.
+These calculations reflect the estimated costs and awards for the 2020-2021 academic year.

 There is no income cutoff or other simple method of determining whether you qualify for federal need-based financial aid.
 However, you can estimate your eligibility by using the Net Price Calculators above.
 Eligibility for state need-based aid at Eastern Washington University is based on formulas determined by the State of Washington.

 Financial need is the difference between the cost of attendance (as defined by the school) and the estimated family contribution (EFC) calculated from your FAFSA data according to the federal aid formulas established by Congress: